Ptilotus eremita

 Ptilotus eremita is a species of flowering plant in the family Amaranthaceae and is endemic to the south-west of Western Australia.
-It is a sometimes prostrate, anual herb with hairy leaves on the stems and at the base of the plant and green or yellow, oval or cylindrical spikes of flowers.
+It is a sometimes prostrate, annual herb with hairy leaves on the stems and at the base of the plant and green or yellow, oval or cylindrical spikes of flowers.

 Description

 Ptilotus eremita is an erect, sometimes prostrate annual herb and has several stems.
 Leaves on the stem and in the rosette at the base of the plant are 4–15 mm long and 0.8–5 mm wide.
 The flowers are green or yellow, borne in oval to cylindrical heads.
 There are glabrous, colourless bracts 3.5–3.6 mm long and bracteoles 4.8–5 mm long.
 The outer tepals are 7.3–7.5 mm long and the inner tepals 7.0–7.2 mm with a tuft of hairs on the inner surface.
 The style is 2.0–2.5 mm long and fixed to the side of the ovary.